 Sea Lion Island, the most southerly inhabited island of the Falklands group, is five miles long and just over a mile wide at its widest point, – just the right size for exploring.
 The Island is valued for its incredible wildlife diversity which reflects the Island’s high quality native habitats and its lack of rats and other introduced predators.

-Sea Lion Island is a designated national nature Reserve and Ramsar site and is guaranteed to delight.
-Teeming with everything the Falklands has to offer in terms of wildlife (bar black browed albatross) visiting Sea Lion is a must.
+Sea Lion Island is a designated National Nature Reserve and Ramsar site and is guaranteed to delight.
+Teeming with everything the Falklands has to offer in terms of wildlife (excluding Black-browed albatross) visiting Sea Lion is a must.
 The island is small and relatively flat which affords easy independent exploration for visitors.

-Besides the tussac, there are dazzling white sand beaches, cliffs, fresh water ponds and heath land, all with their own populations and all within walking distance.
+Besides the tussac, there are dazzling white sand beaches, cliffs, fresh water ponds and heathland, all with their own populations and all within walking distance of the accommodation.

-There are many different species of birds to be seen on Sea Lion with 47 breeding birds which include five species of penguins and five birds of prey (including the Striated Caracara, one of the rarest birds of prey in the world).
+There are many different species of birds to be seen on Sea Lion Island with 47 breeding birds which include five species of penguins and five birds of prey (including the Striated Caracara, one of the rarest birds of prey in the world).
 In addition, every year brings exciting sightings of vagrants.
-Pods of killer whales circle the Island in pursuit of the elephant seals and sea lions which breed there.
+Pods of Killer Whales circle the Island in pursuit of the Southern Elephant Seals and Sea Lions which breed there.

-Award-winning, world renowned photographers have adorned books and magazines with their prizewinning shots of the wild life on Sea Lion Island, but even with the most basic equipment you will take away shots to treasure.
-Make sure you have plenty of film; you will need it.
+Award-winning, world renowned photographers have adorned books and magazines with their prizewinning shots of the wildlife on Sea Lion Island, but even with the most basic equipment you will take away shots to treasure for a lifetime.
+Make sure you have plenty of batteries for your camera; you will need them.

 Sea Lion Lodge

-The Lodge, purpose built in 1986 and completely upgraded during 2008. offers very comfortable accommodation with en suite facilities in all rooms.
-Full board accommodation is provided to all guests of the lodge.
+The Lodge, purpose built in 1986 and completely upgraded during 2008, offers very comfortable accommodation with en-suite facilities in all rooms.
+Full board accommodation is provided to all guests.